csc125-USCAiken/Homework1/README.md

      * Who can access the data?
      * What can they access?
      * When/How can they access?
-     * Are there any confidentiality failure?
+     * Are there any confidentiality failures?
  3. Please rate the integrity of the system as low, moderate or high.
 Explain.
      * Who can modify the data?
      * What can they modify?
      * How can they modify?
-     * Are there any integrity failure?
+     * Are there any integrity failures?

  4. Please rate the availability of the system as low, moderate or high.
 Explain.
      * Is the information available to intended user?
      * Is there a timely response?
      * Are there faulty tolerance?
-     * Are there any availability failure?
+     * Are there any availability failures?

- 5. If there are any security failure, please propose a solution to address these vulnerabilities.
+ 5. If there are any security failures, please propose a solution to address these vulnerabilities.